namideus/2gis_parser_python/README.md

 # 2gis_parser_python
-2gis parser script in Python
+2gis parser script in Python by Eldar